hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 - First you need a virtual machine appart from the pi boards you have, so intialise a vertual inviroment via any virtual machine programm (_recomended softwere: ubentu 18.04 4GB_).

 - Use the scure shell via terminal to log to the vertual machine, then elevate your credential to root.
-- So now you need to make tow directorys via the command bellow:
+- So now you need to make two directoris vie the command bellow:
 ```
 $ mkdir /etc/rancher
 $ mkdir /etc/rancher/rke2